IBM Champions: History and Organization

 IBM Champions are nominated by their peers.
 An IBM internal committee publishes the results once a year and the title is valid for one year.
-The champion needs to be nominated every year.
+The champion needs to be nominated every year, with the exception of Lifetime IBM Champions.

+Lifetime IBM Champions

+In 2016, in addition to being elected as an IBM Champion on a yearly basis, IBM announced the entitlement for a lifetime achievement to the following personalities (as of 2023):